 - Make a time to talk with the parent about the menu, making it clear that this can be an ongoing conversation.
 Or, if the topics of children and family come up in your everyday conversations, you can use the menu to develop the discussion further. - Be curious about the parent's children: their names, ages, where and with whom they are staying, etc. - What is their personality like?
-What are their interests? - What (if anything) do the children know about the parent's substance use issues? - Have the children expressed what they might like to do (e.g. Do they want to visit?
-If so, where - at the service or at a park/ playground?)? - Safe, trauma-informed conversations involve warm curiosity and active listening.
-Your role is not to assess or judge but to try and understand what it means for the client to be a parent. - Listen to the parent's concerns and hopes for their children.
+What are their interests? - What (if anything) do the children know about the parent's mental health concerns? - Have the children expressed what they might like to do (e.g. Do they want to visit?
+If so, where - at the service or elsewhere?
+Have they asked for information on their parent's condition and stay?
+If so, from whom?)? - Safe, trauma-informed conversations involve warm curiosity and active listening.
+Your role is not to assess or judge but to try and understand what it means for the consumer to be a parent. - Listen to the parent's concerns and hopes for their children.
 Take note of their strengths as well as vulnerabilities.
-Listen for cultural norms and values that underpin their beliefs, attitudes and preferred parenting approach. - Parents may in fact have existing worries about their child's social and emotional wellbeing and may find it hard to talk about these with professionals.
+Listen for cultural norms and values that underpin their beliefs, attitudes and preferred parenting approach.

+Parents may in fact have existing worries about their child's social and emotional wellbeing and may find it hard to talk about these with professionals.
 This practice paper from Emerging Minds, Why is it difficult for parents to talk to practitioners about their children's mental health, explores the possible reasons behind this and ways you can respond to perceived hesitancy.